Isoris/inversion-popgen-toolkit/inversion_modules/README.md

 # `inversion_modules/` — pipeline deployment root

-Consolidated deployment tree for the catfish F₁ hybrid inversion pipeline (226 samples, *C. gariepinus × C. macrocephalus*).
+Consolidated deployment tree for the inversion-discovery pipeline of the `MS_Inversions_North_african_catfish` manuscript: 226 samples of pure *Clarias gariepinus* hatchery broodstock, ~9× Illumina short-read WGS across 28 linkage groups, mapped to the haplotype-resolved *C. gariepinus* reference (`fClaHyb_Gar_LG.fa`, 963.9 Mb; the *gariepinus* haplotype extracted from a haplotype-resolved F1 hybrid assembly — do not confuse with the F1 hybrid cohort used for the *assembly* paper).
+K clusters in this cohort reflect hatchery broodline structure, not hybrid/population structure.
 All paths below are relative to this directory.

 ## Top-level layout